+Cannabidiol, better known as CBD, is a molecule made by the cannabis plant.
 Cannabis is one of the oldest and most versatile crops known to humanity.
-The species Cannabis sativa specifically has had a long and extensive history entwined with our own, and is commonly classified by its chemical components into either hemp or marijuana, depending on how psychoactive the individual strain is.
+The species Cannabis sativa specifically has had a long and extensive history intimately entwined with our species.
+We’ve used cannabis for millenia in textiles, paper, rope, food, and medicine.

 In hemp, however, CBD is the star player, and it is by far the most prominent cannabinoid found in the plant.
-First and foremost, since CBD is non-intoxicating, it will never get you high, and it was federally legalized in December of 2018, after nearly a century of prohibition.
+This, in addition to the fact that hemp is less regulated, means CBD is almost invariably sourced from Hemp.
+Since CBD is non-intoxicating, it will never get you high, and as of 2018, it is federally legal.
 Even more importantly, both modern research and traditional folk medicine show that CBD has the potential to benefit the animal body by maintaining, protecting, and repairing our health and homeostasis.

 How does CBD work?

-Our bodies contain a signaling network called the endocannabinoid system.
-It is one of the largest systems in the animal body in both size and scope, and it functions by using neurotransmitters (called endocannabinoids), along with their receptors and enzymes, to maintain balance, or homeostasis, within an organism.
-Phytocannabinoids (cannabinoids produced by plants, like CBD) effectively mimic the structure of our own endocannabinoids, and work within this system to regulate an astoundingly wide and seemingly unconnected array of health and wellness issues that affect nearly every aspect of our lives.
+The endocannabinoid system is one of the largest systems in the animal body in both size and scope, and it functions by using endocannabinoid neurotransmitters—along with their receptors and enzymes—to maintain balance, or homeostasis, within an organism.
+By mimicking the structure of our own endocannabinoids, phytocannabinoids work within this system to regulate an astoundingly wide and seemingly unconnected array of health and wellness issues that affect nearly every aspect of our lives.
 Read more about this fascinating system here.

 Additionally, while CBD does not directly activate the endocannabinoid receptor, CB1, it does interact with it, and actively blocks THC from activating it.
 This means that CBD effectively works as an antidote to THC, blocking its psychoactive effects.
 Without a receptor to bind to, the THC is incapable of producing its characteristic high.
-Thus taking CBD can be a good antidote to marijuana psychoactivity, as the CBD molecules compete with THC for available receptors.
-It also helps to explain the low levels of CBD present in many strong marijuana strains – genetics with higher levels of CBD may dampen the high of the THC, and so have been bred out of high potency product.
+Thus taking CBD can be a good antidote to cannabis psychoactivity.
+It also helps to explain the low levels of CBD present in many strong marijuana strains – genetics with higher levels of CBD may dampen the high of the THC, and so have been bred out of high potency products.

 Yeah, but does it actually work?

-A continually increasing number of scientific studies are looking at CBD and its role in healing.
-It has exhibited signs of being neuroprotective, anti-inflammatory, anti-anxiety, anti-spasmodic, anti-tumoral, anti-psychotic, anti-nausea, and analgesic (pain relieving), and shows promise in the treatment of insomnia, PTSD, ADHD, addiction, Parkinson’s, multiple sclerosis, heart disease, diabetes, arthritis, tissue healing, and more.
+A continually increasing number of scientific studies are looking at CBD and its benefits.
+In those studies, CBD has exhibited signs of being neuroprotective, anti-inflammatory, anti-anxiety, antispasmodic, anti-tumoral, antipsychotic, anti-nausea, and analgesic (pain relieving), and shows promise in the treatment of insomnia, PTSD, ADHD, addiction, Parkinson’s, multiple sclerosis, heart disease, diabetes, arthritis, tissue healing, and many more conditions.
 What side effects have been observed are mild, including diarrhea and fatigue.

 How to safely consume CBD

 CBD can be applied topically (as an oil or salve) or ingested via inhalation (of smoke or vapor), eaten, or absorbed under the tongue.
 Laws are still evolving and being drawn around the country and continent, so it is important to find out which modes of consumption are legal where you live.
 Beyond that, it all comes down to personal preference.
-While CBD itself is tasteless as an isolate, it is becoming more and more evident that its benefits are greater and more far-reaching when it is left in combination with other cannabinoids and occasionally terpenes (plant molecules with purported health benefits and characteristic aromas) in a full spectrum oil.
+While CBD itself is tasteless as an isolate, it is becoming more and more evident that its benefits are greater and more far-reaching when it is left in combination with other cannabinoids and occasionally terpenes (plant molecules with purported health benefits and characteristic aromas) in a full-spectrum oil.
 When these compounds are allowed to interact, the “entourage effect” comes into play, and their synergy increases the efficacy of this whole plant medicine.
-Learn the differences between full-spectrum and broad-spectrum formulas here.

 The nascent CBD industry is still finding its footing regarding regulation and oversight, so if you decide that CBD might be right for you, make sure to find a brand whose products you trust.
-Visit our article on CBD manufacturers to learn how to find reputable companies and brands.
 A review conducted by the University of Arkansas of over two dozen products containing CBD found that virtually none of them had cannabinoid levels matching their claims, and that some even included synthetic (rather than plant-derived) CBD, or none at all.
-It also pays to look into the methods processors use to extract CBD from the plant.
 Staying informed means making your own decisions regarding your health, and we recommend avoiding products that may have residual butane or propane.
 Finally, make sure that any company you purchase from can provide proper licensing and third-party testing results to ensure that you know exactly what you are getting – both in terms of quality and dosing accuracy.